diannedaian/61040-portfolio/assignments/problemset1.md

 ### 3. Inferring behavior

 A registry **can be opened and closed repeatedly**.
 The `open` action only requires that the registry exists and is not already active, and the `close` action only requires that it exists and is active.
 There is no restriction in the spec that prevents an owner from calling `open` again after a `close`.
-It should be flexible because maybe the user decided to close it and then regrets and wants to sent it to more people, then if the close is perminant the registry can't be used anymore.
+It should be flexible because maybe the user decided to close it and then regrets and wants to sent it to more people, then if the close is permanent the registry can't be used anymore.
 Also the user might want to reused stuff.

 ### 4. Registry Deletion